shimnasherin77-prog/EDA-project/readme.md

 ## Conclusion
 The analysis shows that males have a higher average BMI than females

-# Number of Insured People by Region
+# 4)Number of Insured People by Region
 ## Objective
 The goal of this analysis is to find out which region has the highest number of insured people in the dataset.

 ## Dataset Description

-The dataset contains health insurance data with the following key columns: age – Age of the individual sex – Gender (male/female) bmi – Body Mass Index children – Number of children smoker – Smoking status (yes/no) region – Residential region (northeast, northwest, southeast, southwest) charges – Medical insurance charges
+The dataset contains health insurance data with the following key columns:
+-age – Age of the individual
+-sex – Gender (male/female)
+-bmi – Body Mass Index
+-children – Number of children
+-smoker – Smoking status (yes/no)
+-region – Residential region (northeast, northwest, southeast, southwest) -charges – Medical insurance charges

 ## Analysis
 We will count how many people are from each region and find the region with the highest number.